 SERVES: 8 to 10, with leftovers too

-Sprigs of fresh sage and thyme or whatever fresh herbs you have on hand
+Sprigs of fresh Sage and Thyme, or fresh herbs (for brine & garnish)

 Prepared turkey gravy for serving